Accessible Social’s logo, an illustration of a camel face smiling with its tongue hanging out.

 Image description for the below example: A young Black girl with long curly hair sits in front of a large desktop computer while learning about different careers in science and technology.

-A young Black girl with long curly hair sits in front of a large desktop computer while learning about different careers in science and technology.
+Young Black girl with long curly hair sits in front of a large desktop computer while learning about different careers in technology.

 Avoid abbreviations whenever possible